 William Ernest Henley

-Five Easy Mental Strategies for Weight Loss (10x your results in a few minutes)
+Five Easy Mental Strategies for Weight Loss

 “Your life changes the moment you make a new, congruent, and committed decision.”

-Before embarking on my recent weigh-loss journey, I spent some time writing out why I want to lose weight.
+Before embarking on my recent weight-loss journey, I spent some time writing out why I want to lose weight.
 I did it in a free form – everything from vanity to health reasons.
 Finally, I took a piece of paper, noted the date, weight, time, the number on the scale that I’d like to see in the next three weeks.
 At the end of that note, I wrote my name and initials, date and time, and added the word “COMMIT.”
 Funny, in one of the programming languages (SQL code), the “COMMIT” statement means “the point of no return.”
 Of course, you can “ROLLBACK,” but it is costly with a bad reputation.
-So, I was committed!
+So, I was committed.
 I shared my determination with my husband.
 And I reached out for help from the health mentor.